a credit card reader with a long white paper roll

 If your service charges feel excessive (or in some other way unfair), it is important to speak with your landlord or freeholder as soon as possible.
 This can help you understand the reasoning behind any increases, and may also allow you to negotiate a reduction in costs or payment plan that works better for your budget.

-When it comes to ground rents and service charges, you can save money by purchasing your freehold.
+When it comes to ground rents and service charges, you can normally save money by purchasing your freehold.
 If you are a leaseholder, dealing with ground rents and service charges can be complicated, you will typically need to adhere to the terms of your lease in order to avoid additional fees or penalties, and the payments can be confusing and unexpected.

 Service Charges and Ground Rent With Freehold Purchase